 The remaining boxes are then slowly opened at a rate of three or four per turn.
 In between turns, the banker makes you an offer for your box – effectively an opportunity to cash out early.
 Your game ends either when you accept an offer or go all the way through the game to open your own box and receive the prize.

 Once you qualify to the main game, you are guaranteed to win a cash prize.
 However, you can end up spending a fair amount of money in the qualification round.

 Deal or No Deal is impressively well designed.
-It’s the longest and most involved of any of the live game shows.
+It’s the longest and most involved of any of the live online game shows.